open-edge-insights/eii-messagebus/README.md

 $ cpack
 ```

-> **NOTE:** Since creating the DEB package requires only eismsgenv & eismsgbus,
+> **NOTE:** Since creating the DEB package requires only eiimsgenv & eiimsgbus,
-> if the eis_libs_installer.sh breaks while installing eismsgbus, it is recommended
+> if the eii_libs_installer.sh breaks while installing eiimsgbus, it is recommended
 > to generate the DEB package here and replace the existing one in [IEdgeInsights]
 > repo.